-The Department of Mathematics offers three graduate degrees: Doctor of Philosophy (Ph.D.), Master of Science (M.S.), and Master of Arts (M.A.).
+The Department of Mathematics offers two graduate degrees: Doctor of Philosophy (Ph.D.) and Master of Science (M.S.).
 The Ph.D. degree is designed to provide the student with competence in several major areas of mathematics and to provide for intensive study and research in the area of specialization.
-Generally, the M.S. degree is designed for students who plan to use mathematical theory and techniques in fields outside mathematics, and the M.A. degree is designed for students who plan to pursue a Ph.D. degree for careers in teaching, business, or industry.
+Generally, the M.S. degree is designed for students who plan to use mathematical theory and techniques in fields outside mathematics or as a preparation for applying to a Ph.D. program.

 Doctor of Philosophy